idaholab/moose/modules/optimization/doc/content/examples/force_bc_inversion.md

 Next, a [SamplerTransientMultiApp](/SamplerTransientMultiApp.md) object is created.
 This object creates and runs a sub-application for each sample provided by the sampler object.

-!listing test/tests/formfunction/objective_gradient_minimize/function_load/master.i block=MultiApps
+!listing test/tests/optimizationreporter/objective_gradient_minimize/function_load/master.i block=MultiApps

 Finally, the [SamplerParameterTransfer](/SamplerParameterTransfer.md) is utilized to communicate the sampler data to the sub-application.
 The 'parameters' input lists the parameters on the sub-applications to perturb and the 'to_control' specifies the [SamplerReceiver](/SamplerReceiver.md) object in the sub-application.

-!listing test/tests/formfunction/objective_gradient_minimize/function_load/master.i block=FormFunction
+!listing test/tests/optimizationreporter/objective_gradient_minimize/function_load/master.i block=OptimizationReporter

-!listing test/tests/formfunction/objective_gradient_minimize/function_load/master.i
+!listing test/tests/optimizationreporter/objective_gradient_minimize/function_load/master.i
          id=monte-carlo-master
          caption=Complete input file for master application for executing Monte Carlo stochastic simulations.